Ruins of Adventure

 - A merchant gains a +1 to attack and damage only when protecting his goods or animals.

-- Buy in Bulk: This is the ability to “buy in bulk” at rock-bottom prices from other merchants.
-Merchants may buy any common item in 1,000-unit lots if the item’s price is listed in copper or silver pieces.
+- Buy in Bulk: Merchants may buy any common item in 1,000-unit lots if the item’s price is listed in copper or silver pieces.
 If the price is listed in gold pieces, merchant-rogues can buy the item in 100-unit lots.
-In either case, the merchant is able to purchase the items for a discount of 20%.
-This bulk discount is factored in before any Haggling or Bargain checks.
+In either case, the merchant is able to purchase the items for a discount of 24%.
+This bulk discount is factored in before any Haggling checks.

 - Running a Business: The merchant also has the ability to establish a self-sustaining business.
 For 5,000 gp, a merchant can set up a trading company that operates while he or she is away on other business or adventures.
 That amount pays for business space, stock, and an employee (often a relative or friend).
 The merchant may invest more money-either his own or that of other interested investors.
 A merchant may only run one business at a time, however.
 If, for whatever reason, the value of that business drops below 2,000 gp, it folds, and all investments are lost.

 - All Thieves gain a bonus to surprise opponents, but only if the cleric is not in metal armor.
 Even then, the thief must either be alone or 90 feet or more away from his party to gain this bonus.
 If he fulfills these conditions, he moves so silently that opponents suffer a -4 penalty to their surprise die rolls.
 If the thief must open a door or screen to attack, this penalty is reduced to -2.